-Blueberry Peach Cobbler muffins are perfect for the season!
+Blueberry Peach Cobbler muffins are perfect for the summer season!
 This recipe makes jumbo sized muffins full of juicy peaches and ripe blueberries!

 I was craving peach cobbler when I decided to make muffins.
 But I purchased peaches three times before I was actually able to make these Blueberry Peach Cobbler Muffins.
 The first two times I ate them before I was able to make anything with them .
 I don’t eat peaches any time of the year except when they are in season.
 They are more ripe, juicy and flavorful when they are picked local and seasonal.
 I can’t get my hands on enough of them.
 When you thrown in blueberries, it yields the perfect summer breakfast muffin.
 Why wait for dessert, when you can have blueberry peach cobbler muffins?